 Cynthia Linville (Managing Editor/Designer)

 Cynthia Linville's work has appeared in many publications and several anthologies.
 Her two poetry collections, The Lost Thing and Out of Reach, are available from Cold River Press.
-Her poem "I am Fortune's Ungraceful Daughter" was nominated for a Pushcart.
-Linville has taught in the English Department at California State University, Sacramento since 2000.
+Linville is a Pushcart nominee who has taught in the English Department at California State University, Sacramento since 2000.
 A music aficionado with a theater background, she is often out and about supporting the arts.
 She frequently reads her work in northern California, sometimes in collaboration with musicians, and has hosted readings in the Sacramento area for many years.